manuelcampagnolo/S2CHANGE/documents/readme.md

 * 1305 sec per 10^6 pixels

 **ToDo**
-* Test running PyCCD over tile T29TNE, for 10^6 pixels.
-To do that we need a gpkg with a 10 by 10 km square within T29TN.
+* Test running PyCCD over tile T29TNE, for 10^6 pixel with the current code.
 Goal: do a comparison like in report 2.3_v2
 * Re-define function `getTimeSeriesForPoints` so we don't need to use the point gpkg as input